lucar94/tesi-ssri-cyberminacce/a-simple-ransomware/README.md

 # A simple ransomware

-## This repository is for educational purposes only.
+## This project is for educational purposes only.

 ### How it works